Henkjan1110/intro-programming-website/data/week5/2-objects-in-a-list.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

 - You can add objects to a list
-- You can go through objects in a list
+- You can iterate through objects in a list

 </text-box>

-The type parameter used in creating a list defines the type of the variables that are added to the list.
-For instance, `List<String>` includes strings, `List<Integer>` integers, and `List<Double>` floating point numbers
+The type parameter used to create a list specifies the data type of the elements that will be stored in the list.
+For example, `List<String>` is used for storing strings, `List<Integer>` for integers, and `List<Double>` for floating-point numbers.

-In the example below we first add strings to a list, after which the strings in the list are printed one by one.
+In the following example, we add strings to a list and then print each string that was added to the list.

 ```java
 List<String> names = new ArrayList<>();